ZA

 - Ask the employer: “What is the official COIDA reporting and claim process for this death case?”

-- Get a claim reference / acknowledgement and a follow-up date.
+- Get a claim reference or acknowledgement and a follow-up date.

-- Keep this lane separate from UIF/RAF/insurance/estate lanes (different administrators and rules).
+- Keep this lane separate from UIF, RAF, insurance, and estate lanes.

 If the employer is slow or non-cooperative